 Testing is essential before your product is released to the public, so every web development team has a quality assurance engineer (also known as QA engineer).
 QA engineers design and execute tests during the whole development process, to guarantee the product meets your set requirements.
 They also work on preventing any possible bugs and give much-needed feedback on the product.

 Professional QA engineers will notice any faulty code at different stages of the development, thus can save you both time and money, so it’s important to choose someone who is properly qualified.

 Having a User Acceptance Tester

-With your product is almost ready, it needs to have some final testing to ensure that the product works and can be used efficiently.
+With your website or web application almost ready, it needs to have some final testing to ensure that the product works and can be used efficiently.

 A User Acceptance Tester (UTA) is employed at this stage to check if the product is fully functional.
-Also known as beta testers, UTAs are a great tool for testing your product in the real world to discover its functionality.
+Also known as beta testers, UTAs are a great way of testing your web application in the real world.
 It’s important to set aside enough time to include the beta testing into your production schedule.